AliceO2Group/QualityControl/doc/benchmark-repo.md

 1. Edit the bash script `repo_benchmarks.sh` by modifying the variables NB_OF_TASKS, NB_OF_OBJECTS and SIZE_OBJECTS at the top.
 They arrays that should contain all the possible values for these three variables.
+2. Find a set of machines and assign the variable NODES accordingly.
-2. Edit the other variables if needed, such as NUMBER_CYCLES, MONITORING_URL NODES or DB_*.
+3. Edit the other variables if needed, such as NUMBER_CYCLES, MONITORING_URL DB_*.
-3.
+4. Make sure that the QC is installed on the client nodes and that there is the key there for a password-less ssh connection.